ahmed-shariff/acm-dl-hci-searcher-/README.rst

 A simple command line tool to collect the entries on a particular venue and in acm and run searches on them.

+WARNING: The current implementation is prone to blocking you IP since it doesn't exactly abide by the policies of acm.
+Use at your own risk.

 Install
 -------